Transcendence of the Hodge-Tate filtration: Proofs

 \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:PeriodMap}] For a point $x \in \LT_n^\infty$, we will show (1) of Corollary \ref{cor:PeriodMap} is equivalent to (1) of Theorem \ref{theorem:pdivTrans} for $G_x$.
 It suffices to show that if $\pi_\GH(x)$ is in a discretely valued extension $L$ of $\mathrm{Frac}W(\overline{k})$ then $G_x$ can be defined over a finite extension of $L$.
-For this, it suffices to show that the corresponding point in $\LT_n^0$ is defined over a finite extension of $L$.
-As in \cite{GrossHopkins-equiv}, Corollary 23.21, $\pi_\GH$ is surjective (at level 0) on $\overline{L}$ points, and thus we conclude. \end{proof}
+As in \cite{GrossHopkins-equiv}, Corollary 23.21, $\pi_\GH$ is surjective (at level 0) on $\overline{L}$ points.
+The fibers of $\pi_{\GH}$ contain isogenous groups, and thus there is some $G'$ isogenous to $G_x$ defined over a finite extension of $L$.
+But then $G_x$ is also defined over a finite extension of $L$, since the kernel of an isogeny from $G'$ to $G_x$ is defined over a finite extension. \end{proof}